wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## `CONFIRMED` (booking status)

-Indicates that the business owner has confirmed the booking and it appears in the business calendar.
+Indicates that the business owners have confirmed the booking and it appears in the business calendar.
 Bookings can be confirmed in different ways:
-- Automatically.
-Bookings are automatically confirmed when the service is set up for automatic confirmation and the [order](#order) is approved during checkout, including an availability check.
+- **Automatically**: Bookings are automatically confirmed when the service doesn't require manual approval and you use Wix eCommerce checkout.
+Wix Bookings listens to eCommerce order events and confirms a booking when the corresponding order is approved.
-- Manually.
-You can manually confirm a booking using [Confirm Or Decline Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings-and-time-slots/bookings-v2/bookings-v2-and-confirmation/confirm-or-decline-booking).
+- **Manually**: If the service requires manual approval or you use a custom checkout, you can call [Confirm Or Decline Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings-and-time-slots/bookings-v2/bookings-v2-and-confirmation/confirm-or-decline-booking).

 ## Course